 - Statement of Work (SOW): The applicant's proposal for cooperative agreement funding that identifies the eligible activities (see Appendix A) and performance metrics that the state proposes to achieve during the period of performance.
-The SOW shall be produced using the State Activity Planning & Pricing Tool.
+The SOW shall be produced using the State Activity Planning & Pricing Tool which is provided annually via e-mail by the CAP Program Manager.
 The SOW should also include the applicant's most recent validated Tiered State Assessment which will be provided by the Regional Office. - Detailed Budget: The budget must be complete, reasonable, and cost-effective in relation to the proposed activities.
 The budget should provide the basis of computation of all activity-related costs, and any appropriate narrative.
-The Budget shall be produced using the State Activity Planning & Pricing Tool.
+The budget shall be produced using the State Activity Planning & Pricing Tool.

 If revision of the statement of work or budget is required as a result of the negotiation process (discussions between FEMA and Applicant following the submission of the application), these documents may be re-submitted directly by email to the appropriate FEMA Regional CAP-SSSE Program Manager and Grants Specialist.
 This review and negotiation process may continue until the applicant's proposed Statement of Work and supporting budget is approved by the FEMA Regional CAP-SSSE Program Manager and Grants Specialist.
+SSSE Program Manager and Grants Specialist.
+Final, approved versions of the SOW and Detailed Budget should be uploaded to FEMA GO.

-10. Other Submission Requirements
+12. Other Submission Requirements